 Now in summer, the use of the bicycle throughout our country is very widespread and unfortunately accidents related to the cycling community are increasing.

-Many drivers and cyclists do not know the regulations well and for this reason, the Civil Guard has published a video on their social networks explaining how to make the correct overtaking.
+Many drivers and cyclists do not know the regulations well and that is why the Civil Guard has published a video on their social networks explaining how to make the correct overtaking.

 How to overtake a cyclist correctly?